awsdevops2022/aws/IaC-AWSCDK-Python/ec2/README.md

-# Welcome to your CDK Python project!
+# Infrastructure as Code using AWS CDK Python

-This is a blank project for CDK development with Python.
+Below are the description and useful commands provided by AWS

 The `cdk.json` file tells the CDK Toolkit how to execute your app.